bgozneli/learning-notes-extended/books/designing-data-intensive-applications.md

 ## Data models and query language

 Most applications are built by layering one data model on top of another.
 Each layer hides the complexity of the layers below by providing a clean data model.
-These abstractions allow different groups of people to work effectively.
+These abstractions allow different groups of people to work effectively. \
+**Example**: Real world (people, applications, processes) -> documents (JSON, XML), relational DBs, Graph DBs -> Bytes in memory, disk space or network -> Hardware level (electric currents)

 ### Relational model vs document model